 No Horizon scooter review would be complete without geeking out about tires a little.

-The Horizon features a front 8.5″ (20.3 cm) pneumatic tire and 8″ rear airless tire.
+The Horizon features a front 8.5-inch pneumatic tire and an 8-inch rear airless tire.

-The rear tire is airless and consequently doesn’t provide quite as good of traction as the front one.
+The rear tire is airless and doesn’t provide as good of traction as the front one.
 It will perform worse in wet conditions.
 The main benefit of the airless rear tires is zero maintenance and risk of flats.

 Learn more: technical guide to electric scooter tires.